Web apps are flippin’ hard, but they don’t have to be...

 Will this course make me a pro Ruby on Rails developer?

 Not even the slightest, but as with anything, practice makes perfect.
 My intent is to guide you through building an app from start to finish and explain the "how" and "why" along the way.
 In doing so, you should be able to take the knowledge gained and construct your own applications.
-If you purchase the master version of the course you also get access to a private Hello Rails Slack community where you can ask questions and get answers in an ongoing fashion.
 Ultimately, to get better, always be building 🙌.

 Do you offer student discounts?